 New ‘Bingo!’ ad mocks Sushant Singh, claim social media users; company dismisses allegations

-The advertisement featured actor Ranveer Singh speaking about algorithms and aliens when asked about his future plans.
-It didn’t allude to Rajput.
+The ad featured actor Ranveer Singh speaking about algorithms and aliens when asked about his future plans, and did not directly allude to Rajput.

-ITC Foods on Thursday clarified that its advertisement for the snack “Bingo!”, featuring actor Ranveer Singh, did not intend to mock any Bollywood celebrity.
+ITC Foods on Thursday clarified that its advertisement for its “Bingo!” snack, featuring actor Ranveer Singh, did not intend to mock any Bollywood celebrity.
 The company’s clarification came hours after some people on social media criticised the advertisement for allegedly alluding to deceased actor Sushant Singh Rajput’s interests.

 Rajpur was found dead in his Bandra home on June 14, in what the police initially said appeared to be a case of suicide.

 In the advertisement, Ranveer Singh plays the role of a man who is repeatedly asked what his future plans are.
 To this, he responds by speaking about algorithms, paradoxical photons, and aliens.
-The ad makes no reference to the deceased actor.
+The ad makes no reference to Rajput.

 However, some people on social media, allegedly fans of Rajput, hit out at the company for releasing the advertisement as they claimed that it alluded to the deceased actor’s interests in science, especially the outer space.